cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

 their own sub-graphs.
 This allows the user to interrogate one MS tradition or another, which can be important to certain investigations.
 However, choosing a Triplestore has consequences for querying in the presence of named graphs.
-GraphDB's elision mentioned above has this consequence: it makes searching the amalgam of the data taken from all MSS easy but makes searching a single MS confusing.
+GraphDB's elision mentioned above has this consequence: it makes searching the amalgam of the data taken from all MSS easy but can make searching a single MS confusing.
 Stardog adheres to the standard more closely but because of its backwards chaining reasoning, it is excessively slow when reasoning is enabled.
 Moreover, the way in which `owl:sameAs` is treated in Stardog and GraphDB can cause confusing and confounding results.
 A user will need to keep this in mind when choosing which Triplestore to use for a specific task.